When we talk about iText 7's basic building blocks, we refer to all classes that implement the

 Table class.
 The basic building blocks make it very easy for you to create tagged PDF.

 Tagged PDF is a requirement for PDF/A level A, a standard for long-term preservation of document, and for PDF/UA, an accessibility standard.
 A properly tagged PDF includes semantic information about all the relevant content.

 The semantic meaning of all elements that implement the

 IAccessibleElement interface will be added to the resulting PDF if we define a

 PdfDocument as a tagged PDF using the

-setTagged() method, iText will create a structure tree so that a
+setTagged() method.
+In that case, iText will create a structure tree so that a

 Table is properly tagged as a table, a

 List properly tagged as a list, and so on.
-There is no real content in a
+This is true for the

 In this tutorial, we won't create tagged PDF; iText will just render the content to the document using the appropriate